pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 #### **Default index generation configuration**

-Default star-tree index can be added to the segment with a boolean config _**enableDefaultStarTree**_ under the _tableIndexConfig_.&#x20;
+A default star-tree index can be added to a segment by using the boolean config _**enableDefaultStarTree**_ under the _tableIndexConfig_.&#x20;

-The default star-tree will have the following configuration:
+A default star-tree will have the following configuration:

 * All dictionary-encoded single-value dimensions with cardinality smaller or equal to a threshold (10000) will be included in the _dimensionsSplitOrder_, sorted by their cardinality in descending order.
 * All dictionary-encoded Time/DateTime columns will be appended to the _dimensionsSplitOrder _following the dimensions, sorted by their cardinality in descending order.
 Here we assume that time columns will be included in most queries as the range filter column and/or the group by column, so for better performance, we always include them as the last elements in the _dimensionsSplitOrder_.